patrickthesailorman/msl-pages/README.md

 #### Generate jsDocs

-From the `msl-pages` directory run the `esdoc -c esdoc.json` command, to generate documentation under `/esdcos`
+From the `msl-pages` directory run the `gen-jsdocs` command, to generate documentation under `build/esdcos`